 The exemption amount that a qualified disabled veteran receives depends on the veteran's disability rating from the branch of the armed service.

 |Disability Rating||Exemption Amount Up To|

 A disabled veteran may also qualify for an exemption of $12,000 of the assessed value of the property if the veteran is age 65 or older with a disability rating of at least 10 percent; totally blind in one or both eyes; or has lost use of one or more limbs.

 Yes.
-The deadline for filing for a disabled veteran's exemption is between January 1 and April 30 of the tax year.
-However, you may file for a disabled veteran's exemption up to one year from the delinquency date.
+The deadline for filing for a disabled veteran's exemption is between Jan.
+1 and April 30 of the tax year.
+However, you may file for a disabled veteran's exemption up to five years from the delinquency date.
 To file for a disabled veteran's exemption, you must complete the Application for Disabled Veteran's or Survivor's Exemptions (PDF) form and submit it to the appraisal district in which the property is located.

 A disabled veteran is allowed an exemption equal to his or her disability rating (if rating less than 100 percent) on residence homestead donated by charitable organization.
 The same percentage exemption extends to the surviving spouse, if the surviving spouse has not remarried, the property was the surviving spouse's homestead when the disabled veteran died and remains his or her residence homestead.

 A surviving spouse of a member of the U.S. armed services killed in action is allowed a total property tax exemption on his or her residence homestead if the surviving spouse has not remarried since the death of the armed services member.

 No, these forms of identification are not satisfactory proof of disability rating for property tax exemptions purposes.